-In short, there aren’t many areas of the body that go unaffected by the physiological detriments of diabetes, and unless the disease is monitored closely on a daily basis, the average diabetic will have a lifespan between 10 and 15 years shorter than the average person’s.
+In short, there aren’t many areas of the body that the physiological effects of diabetes do not impact, and unless the disease is monitored closely on a daily basis, the average diabetic will have a lifespan between 10 and 15 years shorter than average.

 Fortunately, conventional medications have gotten to the point where diabetics – if they keep track of their glucose levels rigorously and maintain an appropriate diet – can lead a rather normal lifestyle.

-Since they can’t produce it on their own, most Type 1 diabetics are prescribed insulin either in the form of shots that they have to self-administer, or in the form of a pump which automatically monitors blood glucose and injects the hormone as needed.
+Since they can’t produce it on their own, most Type 1 diabetics use insulin either in the form of shots that they have to self-administer or in the form of a pump which automatically monitors blood glucose and injects the hormone as needed.

 While these forms of treatment are state of the art, they’re by no means 100% effective; even the most responsible of diabetics can find it difficult to avoid the dangerous consequences of irregular glucose levels.

 Even state-of-the-art diabetes treatments are not 100% effective in maintaining healthy blood glucose.
 How might CBD compare to conventional treatment options?